radiosd/radiosd.github.io/pages/downloads.md

 [__Python__](/pages/python)
 Not wishing to get into flame wars about programming languages, this is an unabashed plug for one option.
 I discovered Python over 20 years ago and gave up on all other programming for the simple reason that I found that it helped me get things done.
-Then running a small business, the fact that it is absolutely free, has a tremendous libraries with a vibrant and helpful community just solidified that choice.
+Then, when I started running a small business, the fact that it is absolutely free, has a tremendous libraries with a vibrant and helpful community just solidified that choice.

 [__Books__](/pages/books)